labex-labs/open-source-labs/rust/rust-book/lab-ch12-03-improving-error-handling-and-modularity/step10.md

 # Extracting Logic from main

-Now that we’ve finished refactoring the configuration parsing, let’s turn to the program’s logic.
-As we stated in “Separation of Concerns for Binary Projects” on page XX, we’ll extract a function named `run` that will hold all the logic currently in the `main` function that isn’t involved with setting up configuration or handling errors.
-When we’re done, `main` will be concise and easy to verify by inspection, and we’ll be able to write tests for all the other logic.
+Now that we've finished refactoring the configuration parsing, let's turn to the program's logic.
+As we stated in "Separation of Concerns for Binary Projects" on page XX, we'll extract a function named `run` that will hold all the logic currently in the `main` function that isn't involved with setting up configuration or handling errors.
+When we're done, `main` will be concise and easy to verify by inspection, and we'll be able to write tests for all the other logic.

 Listing 12-11 shows the extracted `run` function.
-For now, we’re just making the small, incremental improvement of extracting the function.
-We’re still defining the function in `src/main.rs`.
+For now, we're just making the small, incremental improvement of extracting the function.
+We're still defining the function in `src/main.rs`.

 Filename: `src/main.rs`